Monthly Archives: September 2009

 It’s Tuesday

 Good morning, world.
 I know you didn’t ask, but I was woken at 3am by my seven-year-old daughter, who wanted me to help her get her covers back on her bed.
 I have not been able to get back to sleep, so I prepare for the day.
-I’ve been less than 100% the last few … Continue reading
+I’ve been less than 100% the last few days, feeling a bit light-headed and odd.
+I think it’s the darned multi-focals, which also seem to be making reading more difficult and less fun.

 Sunday morning, homework